steveszc/ember-cli-memory-leak-detector/README.md

 Dealing with large heap snapshots
 -------------------------------------------------------------------------------

-Depending on the size of your app and the number of memory leaks it has you may find that the size of your heapsnapshot causes problems during your test runs.
+Depending on the size of your app and the number of memory leaks it has you may find that the size of your heap snapshot causes problems during your test runs.

 1. Consider setting the `enabled` config to an environment variable for more control over when memory leak detection is run, for example to only run in CI.